ponylang/library-project-starter/USAGE.md

 ## About the CI setup

-You'll still need to setup TravisCI to take advantage of the included `.travis.yml` file.
+You'll still need to setup CircleCI to take advantage of the included CircleCI configuration file.
 To do this, you'll need:

-- A TravisCI account
+- A CircleCI account
-- To grant TravisCI access to your repository
+- To grant CircleCI access to your repository
-- Navigate to Settings > Integrations & services in your GitHub project.
-Do "Add Service" and search for "TravisCI".
-Add it as an integrated service.

-If you've never set up TravisCI before, we strongly suggest you check our their [documentation](https://docs.travis-ci.com/).
+If you've never set up CircleCI before, we strongly suggest you check our their [documentation](https://circleci.com/docs/2.0/).

-### You can also

-Set up a TravisCI cron job to run daily against the `master` branch of your repository.
-If you do, then the included `.travis.yml` file will test your project against both the latest released version of Pony as well as the most recent changes on master.

-Your PRs will be tested against the last Pony release, and any cronjob you set up will be tested using the latest commit to the `master` branch in the [ponylang/ponyc repo](https://github.com/ponylang/ponyc).

 ### What you might also need

-The CI setup only sets up a single matrix Linux build using TravisCI.
+The CI setup only sets up a single matrix Linux build using CircleCI.
 We are assuming that most libraries won't have OS specific code.
 If your project does have OS specific code, you'll possibly need to add:

-- A TravisCI macOS setup
+- A CircleCI or TravisCI macOS setup
 - Windows CI using appveyor

 The CI setup also assumes that your project should perform the same regardless of LLVM version.
-If that isn't true for your project, you'll need to adjust the TravisCI configuration accordingly.
+If that isn't true for your project, you'll need to adjust the CircleCI configuration accordingly.

 ## How Make structures your project